shipiyouniao/UnityEasyInject/Readme.md

 You can use the `[Autowired]` attribute to inject the Bean into the field.

 The injected class must also have the `[Component]` attribute, or inherit from `BeanMonoBehaviour` or `InjectableMonoBehaviour`.

+***Note:*** Non-GameObject component classes will be registered before GameObject component classes, so you can not inject GameObject component classes into non-GameObject component classes.

 ```csharp
 [Component]